 Another vital part of the HR support you provide for your employees is periodic performance reviews.
 Usually carried out on a one-to-one basis, performance reviews offer an opportunity to provide constructive feedback about how they’re doing in their role.

 It’s also a great opportunity for staff to raise issues and for employers to offer suggestions on how to overcome them.

 Something else that needs to be offered as part of your HR offering is training and development.
 What we’re talking about is a face-to-face or online training that allows employees to do their work more effectively.
 It also has the added benefit of improving staff retention.

 70% of staff would consider leaving their current job for businesses that offer training & development opportunities, so you neglect this aspect at your peril.

 OCA Online Learning - The Easy Way to Develop Business Skills

 As a business owner, you have a lot on your plate, but your HR obligations can be made so much easier when you have the necessary knowledge.
-The simplest way to get this knowledge is through video-based CPD-accredited short courses online, like those found in our great-value HR Management Skills Bundle.
+The simplest way to get this knowledge is through video-based CPD-Endorsed short courses online, like those found in our great-value HR Management Skills Bundle.

 Ours is viewed by our students as the best online education Australia has available.
 Why?
 Well, as you can see by watching our Student Study Demo, our training comes with 1-to-1 mentoring and offers a mentally stimulating way to learn.
-It’s so much different from text-based learning that it’s almost a different field!
+It’s so different from text-based learning that it’s almost a different field!